aws/aws-cdk-rfcs/text/0192-remove-constructs-compat.md

 Since only the root construct may have an empty ID, we will also need to assign an ID.
-We propose to use `"Stack"` since we already have fallback logic that uses this as the stack name when the stack does not have an ID (see [TODO]).
+We propose to use `"Stack"` since we already have fallback logic that uses this as the stack name when the stack does not have an ID (see [stack.ts](https://github.com/aws/aws-cdk/blob/8c0142030dce359591aa76fe314f19fce9eddbe6/packages/%40aws-cdk/core/lib/stack.ts#L920)).

 This change will allow us to remove any special casing we have for stacks in the testing framework and throughout the synthesis code path (we have quite a lot of